spring-tips/spring-native-011x/README.md

 ## Performance

-Run `ni.sh` with the following syntax in each of the `traditional`, `reactive`, and `batch` modules, like this:
+Run `ni.sh` with the following syntax in each of the `traditional`, `reactive`, and `batch` modules:

+`ni.sh <MODULE>`

-`ni.sh batch` while in the `batch` module, `ni.sh traditional` in the `traditional` module, etc.
+So, if you were in the `traditional` module, you'd run `ni.sh traditional`.
+In the `batch` module, you'd run `ni.sh batch`.
+You get the idea.

-It'll capture startup time and RSS for the JRE, AOT, and native versions of the binary.
+It'll capture startup time and RSS for the JRE, AOT, and native versions of the application.

 ---------------------------
 reactive